Fitbit devices compared: 2022 fitness trackers and smartwatches

 Smartwatch or fitness tracker?

-Fitness trackers are usually a bit more discreet on the wrist.... / © NextPit
+Fitness trackers are generally a little more discreet on the wrist. / © nextpit

-For example, Fitbit's smartwatches allow you to use the integrated speakers and microphones to handle phone calls.
-Unfortunately, there are no models with an LTE module for independent reception.
+For example, Fitbit's smartwatches allow you to use integrated speakers and microphones to handle phone calls.
+Unfortunately, there are no models with a cellular modem for independent reception.
 In terms of fitness trackers, the Charge 5 now bridges the gap with the smartwatch in terms of functionality.
 However, we will look at the exact differences later.

 Fitbit and its premium subscription